 If we initiated failover because we could not find the primary, the primary might show up again unexpectedly.
 So now there are two Meow-Meows!
 Unintentionally running two primaries in a system is called the split-brain problem, and you are in deep doodoo if it happens.

-Now that I’ve established how the system works let’s dive into the specific topics that this example illustrates.
+Now that I’ve established how the system works let’s dive into the specifics.

 What does it mean that the Meow-Meow cluster is highly available?
 Here is my paraphrasing of Wikipedia: